The City of Mansfield provides residents with green curbside recycling carts. View the curbside recycle pick-up schedule here.

 Have you ever wondered what can be recycled and what should go into the trash?
 Check out the "Can I Recycle It?" search tool above to find out if an item is recyclable or not, and other ways to dispose of your materials.
+You can also print off the What you can put in your recycle cart pdf. and post in your kitchen or garage.
 Many household items that can't be recycled curbside can be dropped off at the Environmental Collection Center for specialized recycling.

 You can also view upcoming Household Hazardous Waste Drop-off Events and Chunk Your Junk & Shred Days, and sign up for reminders the calendar tab above, or by signing up for environmental services calendar notifications through "Notify Me".

 The City of Mansfield encourages every resident to recycle, and the cost for recycling services is included in the basic refuse fee on your monthly water bill.
 Diverting materials from the landfill helps protect the life of the landfill, which enhances the ability of the city to contain future costs for solid waste collection services.
 For more information view the Know What to Throw explainer video from NCTCOG and Recycling Simplified from Republic Services.